sjmc11/page-builder-starter-kit/README.md

 This starter kit is extracted from the core blocks, custom fields, and basic layout examples used in the vue-wswg-editor demos project.
 It serves as a reference implementation and starting point for developers building pages using the vue-wswg-editor library in their projects.

+The UI components in this starter kit are based on [HyperUI](https://www.hyperui.dev/), a collection of free, open-source Tailwind CSS components.
+HyperUI provides ready-to-use components that require no installation or configuration, making it perfect for rapid development.

 ## Structure

 ```